JUNYOKAN!

 14 October 1944:

-Departs Kure in Vice Admiral Shima Kiyohide's (former CO of OI) CruDiv 21 with ASHIGARA and Rear Admiral (later Vice Admiral) Masatomi Kimura's (former CO of SUZUYA) DesRon 1's light cruiser ABUKUMA and DesDiv 7's AKEBONO, KASUMI and the USHIO, DesDiv 18's SHIRANUI and Des21's WAKABA, HATSUSHIMO and HATSUHARU.
+Departs Kure in Vice Admiral Shima Kiyohide's (former CO of OI) CruDiv 21 with ASHIGARA and Rear Admiral (later Vice Admiral) Masatomi Kimura's (former CO of SUZUYA) DesRon 1's light cruiser ABUKUMA and DesDiv 7's AKEBONO, KASUMI and USHIO, DesDiv 18's SHIRANUI and Des21's WAKABA, HATSUSHIMO and HATSUHARU.

 15 October 1944: